Name: Sarah Laurenson

 Shattering his leg had seriously mushed his brain.
-Dropping out of school sure didn't help.
-I grabbed the broom and dustpan to sweep up the Golden Puffs before Mom could come down and add her bit to the insanity.
+Dropping out of school sure didn’t help.
+I grabbed the broom and dustpan to sweep up the mess before Mom could come down and add her bit to the insanity.

 “You’ll rue the day you turn thirteen,” he said.